csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 • Integrity constraints ensure that changes made to the database by authorized users do not result in a loss of data consistency.

-• Referential-integrity constraints ensure that a value that appears in one rela- tion for a given set of attributes also appears for a certain set of attributes in another relation.
+• Referential-integrity constraints ensure that a value that appears in one relation for a given set of attributes also appears for a certain set of attributes in another relation.

 • Domain constraints specify the set of possible values that may be associated with an attribute.
 Such constraints may also prohibit the use of null values for particular attributes.

 • Assertions are declarative expressions that state predicates that we require always to be true.

-• The SQL data-definition language provides support for defining built-in do- main types such as **date** and **time**, as well as user-defined domain types.
+• The SQL data-definition language provides support for defining built-in domain types such as **date** and **time**, as well as user-defined domain types.

 • SQL authorization mechanisms allow one to differentiate among the users of the database as far as the type of access they are permitted on various data values in the database.